mikemc/metacal/README.md

-It is currently not possible to calibrate the composition of a natural community without making strong and untested assumptions about bias being the same for constructed and natural samples and about the efficiciencies of taxa not in the controls (e.g., approximating them by that of the closest relative or the average average efficiency).
+It is currently not possible to calibrate the composition of a natural community without making strong and untested assumptions about bias being the same for constructed and natural samples and about the efficiencies of taxa not in the controls (e.g., approximating them by that of the closest relative or the average efficiency).
 For this and other limitations described in the Discussion of our manuscript, calibration as a practical method to obtain quantitatively accurate composition measurements is not currently feasible using this or any package.
 However, calibration using a hypothesized bias (perhaps partially informed by experimental measurement) can still be useful to